TayJen/PyTorch-Practice/README.md

 # PyTorch-Practice
-Here I post projects/self.ideas which are implemented with PyTorch
+Here I learn PyTorch by posting my practices/projects/self.ideas which are implemented with PyTorch.